 Hello, it’s always a little awkward to write about oneself but here we are.
 I guess I’ve written enough online dating profiles; I should be used to it.
 I also, probably, shouldn’t admit to that.
 I’m Tim, the titular Dirtbike Jesus.
 The purpose of the site is to share knowledge and experience; be it travel stories, technical guides or rally advice.
-That ans show off a little, of course.
+That and show off a little, of course.
 But if you’ve come to this particular page you probably want to know something about me.

-It wasn’t until I wrote that Tiger off (whoops!) and moved to Germany that I discovered trail riding, sticking with what I knew I started out on a Tiger 800 XCx, but it was too heavy for any real off-road use.
+It wasn’t until I wrote that Tiger off (whoops!) and moved to Germany that I discovered trail riding, sticking with what I knew I started out on a Tiger 800 XCx, which was far too heavy for real off-road use.
 I took it to Morocco and the Balkans but it held me back.
 I traded that poor, abused steed in for a Husqvarna 701 Enduro and never looked back – the real fun on two wheels is off the tarmac and into the rough stuff.
 I’ve raced the 701 at Hellas Rally in Greece and I’ve taken it along trails from Portugal to Armenia.

 Off the bike I’m a keen cook, although with no particular speciality.
 I’m an audiobook fanatic and Science Fiction is my poison of choice – with Iain M Banks’ “Culture” series at the pinnacle of that particular pyramid.
 When audiobooks get too expensive I’ll dip into a few podcasts, Sam Harris and Dan Carlin being the best of the bunch.
 Politically I’m what you might call a classical liberal; with a distaste for most forms of extremism.
-I’m an atheist, as I suspect the title of the blog makes clear – faith in all of it’s forms is something we should banish from this planet as soon as possible.
+I’m an atheist, as I suspect the title of the blog makes clear – faith in all of it’s forms is something to be banished from this planet as soon as possible.

 I think that’ll do for now.